Humankind’s

 The Polynesians believed the fountain to be located on Hawaii.

-the Ethiopians to a miraculous fountain hidden somewhere within their
+the Ethiopians to a miraculous fountain hidden deep within their

 In the Alexander romance, a collection of